grafana/tempo/docs/tempo/website/configuration/_index.md

     #  - During search, traces will be skipped when they exceed this threshold.
     #  - During ingestion, traces that exceed this threshold will be refused.
     #  - During compaction, traces that exceed this threshold will be partially dropped.
-    # Exceeding the threshold results in errors like
+    # During ingestion, exceeding the threshold results in errors like
     #    TRACE_TOO_LARGE: max size of trace (5000000) exceeded while adding 387 bytes
     [max_bytes_per_trace: <int> | default = 5000000 (5MB) ]